epiviz/epiviz-website/tutorials/content/metaviz/spline.md

 weight = 5
 toc = true
 draft = true
 +++

 Today we will discuss using Metaviz along with the Bioconductor package metagenomeSeq for longitudinal analysis.

-## Generating metagenomeSeq objects and computing SS-ANOVA testing
+## Generating metagenomeSeq objects and performing SS-ANOVA testing

-We use a dataset from Paulson et al. when analyzing this time series data with a smoothing-spline.
+We use a dataset from "Individual-specific changes in the human gut microbiota after challenge with enterotoxigenic Escherichia coli and subsequent ciprofloxacin treatment" which includes data from 12 human samples that were challenged with E. coli then provided subsequent antibiotic treatment.
+Samples were taken for 1 day pre-infection and 10 days post-infection.
+We will analyze this time series data with a smoothing-spline and plot it in a Metaviz workspace with a line plot over all features.

 First, import the etec16s dataset, select sample data from the first 9 days.
 Then use metavizr to launch an instance of the Metaviz app in a local web-browser.